Table of Contents[Hide][Show]

 Best Dude Ranches for Every Age Group

 Great Dude Ranches for Toddlers

 Open May – September, the ranch is located along the banks of the Colorado River.
-Trail rides, a heated swimming pool with a water slide, and hayrides are among the many activities.
-In the kid’s program, kids ages 3 – 12 learn horsemanship skills and roping.
+Trail rides, a heated swimming pool with a water slide and hayrides are among the many activities.
+In the children’s program, kids ages 3 – 12 learn horsemanship skills and roping.
 They also visit the petting farm and pan for gold.
 For a fee, babysitting is available for those under 3.
 Families stay in log cabins or in the main ranch house.

 This Colorado dude ranch operates from May – September.
 In the Buckaroo program for kids 5 and younger, activities include horseback rides around the ranch, games, crafts and picnic hikes.
 Counselors supervise naps and feeding.
 Kids ages 6 to 13 learn to ride and practice skills in the Rangerider program.
 Parents are welcome to join kids’ activities.
 Families eat together and stay in one- to four-bedroom cabins.